Asia stocks mixed after Wall St gain, Powell warns on rates

 People are also reading…

-The Nikkei 225 in Tokyo gained 0.7% after the government reported economic output shrank 0.2% in the first three months of 2022.
+The Nikkei 225 in Tokyo gained 0.6% to 26,824.46 after the government reported economic output shrank 0.2% in the first three months of 2022.
 That was stronger than expectations.

 On Wall Street, the S&P 500 advanced to 4,088.85.
 The Dow Jones Industrial Average rose 1.3% to 32,654.59.
 The Nasdaq gained 2.8% to 11,984.52.